saryazdi/Duckietown-Object-Detection-LFV/README.md

 <a name="lanefilter"/>
 <h3>Modified Lane Filter</h3>
 <ul>
-  <li>We <a href="https://github.com/saryazdi/pp-navigation/blob/47a0f058d8cb0f3a88431c4cd5c32a946b86019b/packages/my_lane_filter/include/my_lane_filter/my_lane_filter.py#L163">modified</a> the "<a href="https://github.com/duckietown/dt-core/tree/daffy/packages/lane_filter">lane_filter</a>" package so that at each update step, it computes how much time has passed since the last update, and based on that scales the variance of the gaussian that we use for smoothing our belief.
+  <li>We <a href="https://github.com/saryazdi/pp-navigation/blob/47a0f058d8cb0f3a88431c4cd5c32a946b86019b/packages/my_lane_filter/include/my_lane_filter/my_lane_filter.py#L163">modified</a> the "<a href="https://github.com/duckietown/dt-core/tree/daffy/packages/lane_filter">lane_filter</a>" package so that at each update step, it computes how much time has passed since the last update, and based on that we scale the variance of the gaussian that is used for smoothing the belief.
 This is especially useful if there is too much variance in the FPS and in those cases it helped us get better filtered line segments at turns (when the state suddenly changes).</li>
 </ul>

 <a name="lanefollowingvehicles">
 <h2>Lane Following with Vehicles</h2>
-We trained a deep learning model for object detection trained on real-world images, however since we also needed an object detector in simulation, we created another object detector using image processing operators.
-We have yet to get docker to work with the GPU.
+We annotated our own real-world duckietown object detection dataset and trained a deep learning model on it.
+However, since we also needed an object detector in simulation, we also made an object detector using image processing operators.
+We have yet to get the GPU to work with docker.
 <p align="center">
   <img src="https://github.com/saryazdi/Duckietown-Object-Detection-LFV/blob/master/gifs/vehicle_avoidance_short1.gif" alt="Vehicle Avoidance Behind" style="width:100%">
   <img src="https://github.com/saryazdi/Duckietown-Object-Detection-LFV/blob/master/gifs/vehicle_avoidance_short2.gif" alt="Vehicle Avoidance Head-on" style="width:100%">